alextebbs/16x24/readme.md

       and `bower.json` for a listing of the packages that will be installed.
 * Run Gulp (`gulp`)
     * Run a specific gulp task (`gulp styles` or `gulp scripts`)
 * If you didn't get errors, do a dance!
+Your files have been built into the `_dev` directory.

 ## More

 Running `gulp` tells gulp to run the default task.
 The default task does a few things:

 * A directory called `_dev` is created.
 This is the build destination.
-* The directory is wiped off all contents.
+* The directory is wiped of all contents.
 * The `styles`, `scripts`, `images`, `templates`, `fonts`, and `svg` tasks are run.
 Each task does it's work asynchronously, and the files are built into the `_dev` directory.
-This directory is ignored via version control.
+This directory is ignored via version control by default.

 Running `gulp watch` tells gulp to run the watch task, which does the
 following: